Go to program

 Klein’s symphony is scored for 20 singers, 10 violins, 10 cellos, 3 double basses, 3 trumpets, 3 flutes and 3 oboes.
 The simple, continuous sound harbors a surprising amount of movement, as each player takes a breath and reenters the unison.
 The result, for the listener, is the feeling of being submerged in the big blue, a very large swell saturated with ripples and subtle pockets that is then simply gone.
 One vocalist remarked, “The reality is it’s a kind of bizarre, primordial universe chorus.
 It’s not like any note you’ve ever heard.”

-Monotone Silence Symphony is presented in a series of intervals across the course of an afternoon punctuated by sound.
+Monotone Silence Symphony is presented in a series of intervals across the course of an afternoon punctuated by sound, curated by Soundwalk Collective.
 This recording — conducted by Matej Sloboda and performed by the EnsembleSpectrum in 2021 during their 9-hour marathon performance at Nova Cvernovka in Bratislava, Slovakia — has been adapted for the 360-degree spatial sound system of the Reethaus inner chamber.
 For the first time, Klein’s preeminent musical gesture will envelop listeners from every direction.

 Series